|Pilot 2nd Lt. Wellman Howard Huey, O-732254 (POW / MIA) Detroit, MI

-Huey was born in 1922.
-He attended the University of Michigan and Detroit Institute of Technology.
-He tried to enlist prewar war, but was turned down for minor medical reasons.
-After the Japanese attack on Pearl Harbor, he enlisted in the U. S. Army on February 23, 1942.
+Wellman Howard Huey was born in 1922 in Detroit, Michigan.
+After graduating high school, he attended the University of Michigan and Detroit Institute of Technology.
+He tried to enlist prewar war, but was turned down due to minor medical reasons.
+After the Japanese attack on Pearl Harbor he enlisted in the U. S. Army on February 23, 1942.

 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army serial number unknown, likely 43-????.
+Delivered to the U. S. Army Air Force (USAAF) as P-38G Lightning serial number unknown, likely 43-????.
 Disassembled and shipped overseas and reassembled.

 Assigned to the 13th Air Force, 347th Fighter Group, 339th Fighter Squadron.
 No known nickname or nose art.

-On February 14, 1943 one of ten P-38s that took off from Fighter 2 (Kukum) on Guadalcanal with twelve F4U Corsairs from VMF-124 on an escort mission for nine PB4Y Liberators from VB-101 on a bombing against enemy shipping off southern Bougainville in the Buin-Shortland area.
+On February 14, 1943 one of ten P-38s that took off from Fighter 2 (Kukum) on Guadalcanal piloted by 2nd Lt.
+Wellman Howard Huey as one of ten P-38 Lightnings plus twelve F4U Corsairs from VMF-124 on a mission to escort nine PB4Y Liberators from VB-101 on a bombing against enemy shipping off southern Bougainville in the Buin-Shortland area.

 Fate of the Pilot

-Author Henry Sakaida researched the connection between Japanese pilot's memories and Huey.
-He helped Huey's brother contact Ohara in 1989, to thank him for sharing his memories of his brother.
+During the 1980s, author Henry Sakaida researched the connection between Japanese pilot's memories and connected them with Wellman Huey and helped his brother to correspond with Ohara in 1989 to thank him for sharing his memories of his brother.